Daniel J. Mitchell is the Chairman of the Center for Freedom and Prosperity in Alexandria, USA

 Governments undoubtedly expect to gain when they set up investment migration programs.
 In some cases, they receive direct payments to their treasuries.
 In other cases, they require investments in the private economy to bolster national income and create more economic opportunity.

 Substantial evidence exists that nations reap considerable benefits from such programs.
 In late 2020, the trade association for the US EB‑5 Immigrant Investor Program, Invest in the USA (IIUSA), estimated that it had generated around USD 41 billion of investment, which resulted — between 2010 and 2015 — in USD 37 billion of economic output, 276,000 jobs, and USD 5 billion of tax revenue.
-IIUSA also estimates that USD 75 million in capital investment was raised through the EB‑5 Program between January and March 2021.
+IIUSA also estimates that USD 452 million in capital investment was raised through the EB‑5 Program in 2021.

 The US EB‑5 Immigrant Investor Program is just one example; the USA has a range of programs designed to bring economically successful people to the country, and its efforts are extremely effective, as reported in the Washington Post: